mmerlyn/brushsy/README.md

     * `C`: Toggle Controls Panel (right)
     * `Escape`: Close any open panels (Tools, Controls, or Title Editor)

-## Contributing

-Got ideas?
-Found a bug?
-Feel free to open an issue or submit a pull request.
-Let's make Brushsy even better together!

 ## 📄 License

 This project is open-source and released under the delightful [MIT License](LICENSE).